Topener/jQuery.dataformValidate/README.md

         Date: <input type="text" data-validate="date" />
     </div>

 Of course, any combination is valid.
+The seperator to be used is a whitespace.

-So this would also be possible:
+This would also be possible:

     Required: <input type="text" data-validate="required minlength=4 maxlength=12 numeric" />